Find Trade Colleges

 $37,515 Avg Student Debt

-American InterContinental University - Atlanta ranked #13 on this year’s Most Popular Bachelor’s Degree Trade Schools in Georgia list.
-AIU Atlanta is a small private for-profit school situated in Atlanta, Georgia.
-It awarded 183 bachelor’s degrees in 2021-2022.
+American InterContinental University - Atlanta came in at #13 in this year’s edition of the Most Popular Bachelor’s Degree Trade Schools in Georgia ranking.
+AIU Atlanta is a private for-profit institution located in Atlanta, Georgia.
+The school has a small population, and it awarded 183 bachelor’s degrees in 2021-2022.

 AIU Atlanta does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $13,267.
 This amount may be reduced if you receive financial aid.
 On average, bachelor’s degree students take out $37,515 in loans while pursuing their degree.
-Of those students who received their degree, 66% were women.
+Around 66% of those degree recipients were women.

 Full American InterContinental University - Atlanta Report